Content

 The chess positions to render must be written in a (slightly modified) Forsyth-Edwards Notation (FEN).
 FEN is a very simple and intuitive notation that makes it very easy to read chess positions even prior rendering.
 Moreover it is supported by almost all mainstream chess game softwares, and hence it is very easy to import a given game position for rendering in HTML using the HTMLTTChess script.

 The FEN text must be enclosed in a <c:chess> tag in order to be processed by the script.
-The script will scan all such tags when the html page is loaded, and will replace their content by the equivalent HTML code.
+The script will scan all such tags when the html page is loaded, and will translate their content into HTML code.

 The syntax of this tag is